-Happy Tails Farm & Rescue: Angels Of Mercy
+Happy Tails Farm & Rescue: Angels of mercy

 EDEN, N.Y. — Horses have historically been glorified in our society.
 From film to literature to sports, the horse has long been a symbol of strength and nobility.

 But they have also suffered from maltreatment in many ways.
-So it falls upon groups such as Happy Tails Farm and Rescue to provide sanctuary.
+So it falls upon groups such as Happy Tails Farm & Rescue to provide sanctuary.

 Traci Paszek is the farm's owner, she has been rescuing horses since 2008.

-"It started with one horse and then adopted a couple more and then I started rescuing," said Paszek.
+"It started with one horse and then adopted a couple more and then I started rescuing," Paszek said.

 The farm focuses on rescuing horses sold at auction.
 Paszek says some of them can be brutal for the animals.